Third Aust coronavirus death confirmed

 NSW Health confirmed two new coronavirus cases overnight – a Ryde Hospital health care worker in her 30s and a woman in her 50s.

-The health care worker had been in contact with an infected person from the Macquarie Park aged care facility, while the means by which the woman in her 50s caught coronavirus remains undisclosed.
+The health care worker had been in contact with an infected person from the Macquarie Park aged care facility, but the means by which the woman in her 50s caught coronavirus remains undisclosed.

+NSW Premier Gladys Berejiklian urged community calm and said health authorities were working on reducing the virus’ spread.

+She reminded the public coronavirus was not fatal in most cases and only of major concern in patients of advanced age or with associated health issues.

-The latest Victorian case was a doctor who treated 70 patients at The Toorak Clinic in Melbourne’s southeast during the week.
+The latest Victorian case is Dr Chris Higgins, who treated 70 patients at The Toorak Clinic in Melbourne’s southeast during the week.
 The doctor and his patients, along with staff, are now required to self-isolate.

-Two patients he visited in a Malvern nursing home are also in isolation.
+Two patients Dr Higgins visited in a Malvern nursing home are in isolation.

+Dr Higgins, aged in his 70s, had a mild cold after returning from the USA on February 29 and returned to work two days later as his symptoms settled.

 Meanwhile, four more Australians have been caught up in another cruise ship coronavirus emergency off the coast of California.